 I thought I’d post a short summary of the argument I made in my Euro IA Summit 2007 talk, for those who weren’t there and/or are too lazy to actually go through the notes in the slides.
 The presentation is basically broken up into three parts:

 Future web environments are becoming so complex, they start to show emergent properties.
 In this context a lot of traditional IA practice doesn’t make sense anymore.
 Instead of directly designing an information space, you’re better off designing the rules that underly the generative construction of such spaces.
+In other words, IA is becoming a second order design problem.

 IAs tend to argue for the value of their designs based solely on how well they support users in achieving their end goals.
 I propose supporting experience goals is just as important.
 From there I try to make the case that any powerful experience is a playful one, where the user’s fun follows from the feeling that he or she is learning new stuff, is kicking ass, is in flow.